 Which airport should I use?
 Kansas City, MO (airport code MCI) if you want to take the shuttle.
 If you’re planning to rent a car, you can also try Wichita (just over 2 hours) or Oklahoma City (about 4 hrs).
-If you’re taking the shuttle, you’ll need to fly in Sunday afternoon (extra $60 nightly fee applies and includes meals).
+Current shuttle information is on registration page.

 Note: Several regional lines service MCI, so if you’re not finding good rates, check Spirit (buy your checked bag/s with your ticket; you’ll pay 4x as much at the airport), Frontier, Southwest, Midwest, etc. They’re not always listed on expedia, etc.

 Can I come early?
 If you’re enrolled just in Rigid Heddle School, you may be able to check in after 5pm the night before for an additional $60, which includes your dinner and breakfast.
-YOU MUST ARRANGE THIS A MINIMUM OF 2 WEEKS IN ADVANCE.
+See options on registration page.

 How far is Harveyville?
 About 2 hours from Kansas City or the Kansas City International Airport, an hour from Lawrence or Manhattan, 40 minutes from Topeka.